ArthurWiese/SC2-Neuro-API-Integration/Documentation/Documentation.md

 The integration searches and works with the bank file named NeuroIntegration.SC2Bank.

+The integration can be started at any time and works with saves and loads.

 ## Structure of the .SC2Mod file
 All .SC2Map files that use the Neuro API integration have a dependency to a .SC2Mod file.

 This file contains:
+- Templates to create action commands, force action commands and context commands
 - Triggers shared by all maps to make the integration work
-- Templates to create action commands, force action commands and context commands
 - Global variable to control when the game can write to the bank file

 ### Create initital NeuroIntegration bank